capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - In the `3.9` branch, bump up the version in the top-level file `SCVersion.txt` from 3.9dev to 3.9.0-beta1 (or from 3.9.0-beta1 to 3.9.0-beta2, etc).
 - Make sure the changelog is up to date.
 - Run the [changelog to schelp converter script](https://github.com/supercollider/supercollider/blob/develop/package/changelog_to_schelp.sh) to get the "News in 3.9" help file up to date.
 - Tag the beta release in git as (say) "Version-3.9.0-beta1."
+Double check the branch -- you should be tagging the commit on the 3.9 branch.
 - Create a release on the GitHub release page.
 Upload builds for macOS, Linux, and Windows.
 - Do the same for sc3-plugins!
 - Announce to mailing list, Facebook, etc.